Postal Service may get more freedom to raise stamp prices

 After a 10-year review, the Postal Regulatory Commission could make its decision next month.
 It might limit how high prices could go, but the cost of a first-class stamp, now 49 cents, could jump.
 It’s not known how much.

 Financial analysts praise the plan, but it has raised the ire of the mail-order industry, which could pay millions more for sending items like prescription drugs and magazines and pass the costs onto consumers.
+Whilst they can make the charges easily thanks to the same merchant services for European businesses that are available in the US, it still is a concern for some people.

 The Postal Service is trying to stay financially afloat as it seeks to invest billions in new delivery trucks to get packages more nimbly to American homes.